sarahdini-design/ontario-ed-performance-analysis/README.md

 ### Finding

-Not always.

-The latest-year result gives a useful snapshot, but it does not always match the longer-term pattern.
+This was one of the more useful checks for me because the latest year did not always tell the same story as the five-year pattern.
+A corporation could look better in 2024–2025 and still have a clear persistent gap over time.

 Among the nine corporations with persistent gaps in both indicators, seven were still above their peer median in both measures in 2024–2025.
 Two showed a mixed latest-year result.